 SCHOOL OF THE MUSEUM OF FINE ARTS, BOSTON: One of the many positive things about teaching at the Museum School was the lively mix of students of all ages and backgrounds: As an affiliate of Tufts University, the Museum School attracted Tufts BFA and MFA Students, but also, because the school had a very vital and respected Diploma Program and a vibrant Continuing Education Program that allowed students to take day time classes, and because the school emphasized cross disciplinary endeavors, my classes were often filled with young college students, older independent artists, students from other disciplines and those from other walks of life altogether who brought their experience to the work of the class.
 The printmaking faculty was also particularly collaborative and we participated in a number of exchange portfolios while I was there with artists from Belgium, South Africa, Australia and other parts of the US as well as with faculty from other departments and a yearly portfolio exchange with our students.
 The faculty was made up of practicing artists and the school environment encouraged continuing involvement with our own work.

 THE BOSTON PRINTMAKERS: I have been on the Board of the Boston Printmakers for many years.
-This is an organization that has not only survived, but also thrived for 70 years.
-If anything it has expanded to include many more possibilities for its members and now represents printmakers from Canada, the US, Mexico, and more recently, Cuba.
+This is an organization that has not only survived, but also thrived for over 70 years.
+If anything it has expanded to include many more possibilities for its members and now represents printmakers from the US, Canada, Mexico, and, more recently, Cuba.
 The Boston Printmakers North American Biennial is a prestigious exhibition with jurors of distinction, and the Boston Printmakers Student Show gives students from across New England an unusual possibility to take part in a distinctive professional exhibition.
 It is a crucial part of the organization’s mission.
 There are also Members’ Shows, residency opportunities, travel and workshop possibilities, purchase and materials prizes, and wonderful food brought by board members for each monthly meeting!
 The Board is made up entirely of volunteer working artists and I value the experience I have had there.
-I have acted in a number of different capacities: as the Student Exhibition coordinator, as the Treasurer, as a Sales Coordinator and, more recently, as a general back up to board members moving in to these positions.
+I have acted in a number of different capacities: as the Student Exhibition coordinator, as the Treasurer, as a Sales Coordinator and, more recently, as general support to board members moving in to these positions.